Skip to main content

 PEIG.ie Newsletter

-Our daily newsletter is a useful and valued source of information on what is going on, both within and without the Irish-speaking community.
+Our daily newsletter is a useful and valued source of information on what is going on, both within and outside of the Irish-speaking community.
 It has two formats, one for email delivery and one for WhatsApp, with the latter being necessarily shorter and more concise.
-In satisfaction surveys completed in late 2022, 88% said they were either satisfied or very satisfied with the emailed newsletter, and 95% said the same about the newsletter that is sent on WhatsApp.

-We’ve included below some representative feedback of what the recipients value in the newsletters:
+Below is some feedback on what the recipients value in our newsletter:

 💬 “Fuaireas an-sásamh as na fístéipeanna ó dhaoine éagsúla timpeall na tíre.”